 Tom Sawyer by Mark Twain

 My first ‘adventure’ for an older reader, and I’ve chosen it because it’s linked to the one good clear memory I have of my mother.
-She read it to me long before I was able to read it myself.
+She read it to me long before I could read it myself.
 She must have read it, at my request, about three times before I was able to take over.
-I still have the little burgundy covered book that she gave me.
+I still have the little burgundy covered book she gave me.
 Owing to her ill health, I don’t have many memories like that so her reading Tom Sawyer is priceless.

 Knowledge of Angels by Jill Paton Walsh

 Only read once, but I loved this book and remember it well.
 Some might see it as an argument against religion, but I think more than that it illustrates what man can do to each other using religion as an excuse.
 I especially like the story behind the book, that everyone turned it down, so Jill Paton Walsh self-published when it was much harder to do than it is now.
 It won a Booker prize — before they changed the rules to disallow self-published titles.

 It was a close call between this and I Am Legend, but this just pips it for me.
 My first memory of the story was once again the old black and white movie.
 Who can forget the battle with the giant spider?
 Some love spiders, some hate them, some have this strange love/hate affinity with them.
 I think their webs are beautiful and amazing.
 The spider is incredible.
 I just don’t want to come across one unexpectedly.
 In short, my earliest recollections were of that chill down one’s spine at the thought of battling a giant spider.
 I hadn’t read the book until recently, and likely had a preconceived notion of what to expect.
 The book, though accurate to the film, differs vastly in that it’s more emotional.
 I didn’t expect to experience so many emotions, including such sadness spliced with sympathy for the main character, in what many assume is a horror story.